-Before any prescribed medication or treatment may be administered to any student during school hours, the Board shall require Form 5330 F1 be completed and authorized by the Principal or School Nurse.
+Before any medication, including "over the counter", or treatment may be administered to any student during school hours, the Board shall require Form 5330 F1 be completed and authorized by the Principal or School Nurse.
 This form includes a written prescription from the child's physician accompanied by the written authorization of the parent.